Stuart Mills – Executive Director

 Stuart and his wife Helen moved to Pinehurst in 2006 and are raising their three beautiful daughters here in the Eden in the Pines.

 Terry Taylor – Program Coordinator/Office Manager

 … holds a Bachelor of Arts degree in English and a Master’s degree in Adult Education from East Carolina University.
 In addition, she has completed post graduate work in English from Fayetteville State University.
-Terry has a variety of educational experience to include teaching at the Higher Educational level here in the states and tutoring English overseas.
-She is also a ProLiteracy certified trainer in both Basic Literacy and English as a Second Language.
-Terry believes that “if you teach a man to fish, you feed him for a lifetime” and the same applies to helping someone to improve their literacy level.
+Terry has a variety of educational experience to include teaching at the Higher Educational level here in the states and tutoring English overseas and at the MCLC.
+She is also a ProLiteracy certified Tutor Trainer in both Basic Literacy and English as a Second Language.
+Terry has successfully completed the training to be a certified Motheread/Fatheread® Instructor.
+She believes that “if you teach a man to fish, you feed him for a lifetime” and the same applies to helping someone to improve their literacy level.

 Terry is a proud Army wife and mother of 2 children.
 She loves traveling, antiquing, and spending time with her family.